GistLabs/mechanize/README.md

 	}
 ```

-Here is a sample testcase showing mechanize using a Google JSON web service:
+Here is a testcase showing mechanize using a Google JSON web service:
 ```java
 	@Test
 	public void testGoogleApi() throws JSONException {